 Urban Innovation Grants

-The Mansueto Institute for Urban Innovation is providing grant support for research at the University of Chicago focused on how cities work, grow, and develop, with the aim of advancing more sustainable and equitable urban futures.
+The Mansueto Institute for Urban Innovation is providing grant support for faculty research and other work at the University of Chicago focused on critical issues and topics impacting cities.

-Our goal is to encourage the creation of new knowledge through a range of methods and approaches for understanding urban environments, and to amplify the University of Chicago’s urban research and scholarship across the social sciences, environmental and health sciences, the arts and humanities, and public policy.
-Recently funded projects have addressed issues such as neighborhood boundaries, climate, and traffic safety.
+Our goal is to develop bold thinking through a range of methods and approaches for understanding urban environments and shape positive outcomes in communities and urban areas.
+We also aim to amplify the University of Chicago’s urban research and scholarship across the social sciences, environmental and health sciences, the arts and humanities, and public policy.

-Apply to receive support for your project, and be part of an ecosystem of urban innovation.
-Urban Innovation grants can lead to research projects, working groups, and faculty-led initiatives.
+Apply to receive support for your project, and be part of an ecosystem of urban innovation, which includes, in addition to Urban Innovation Grantsresearch projectsworking groups, faculty-led initiatives, and postdoctoral fellowships

 Overview

-The Mansueto Institute is focused on synthesizing complex ideas from different disciplines to build new, fundamental knowledge about cities and urbanization.
+The Mansueto Institute is supporting faculty from across disciplines to build new, fundamental knowledge about cities and urbanization.
 Proposals may be regionally and topically diverse, approaching issues of urbanism through any perspective or theoretical lens.
-Competitive proposals will demonstrate how the research will advance important questions of environmentally, socially, and/or economically sustainable urban development, but all proposals related to urban issues will be considered.

 Eligibility

-Project proposals should take a comprehensive approach to tackling the challenges and opportunities of cities.
-Proposals are welcome from University of Chicago faculty, full-time research appointees, and lecturers.
+Proposals are welcome from University of Chicago tenure-line faculty, and especially encouraged from junior faculty.
 Applicants may submit more than one proposal, with different collaborative teams, provided that each application is distinct.
-We encourage methodological innovation and collaborations with partners outside the University of Chicago.
+We encourage methodological innovation and collaborations.

 Award

 Selected projects will receive a blend of direct funding and in-kind support from the Mansueto Institute.
-Submissions are eligible for a range of funding for research projects, from seed awards up to $25,000, to larger-scale awards of $25,000–$100,000.
+Submissions are eligible for a range of funding, up to $30,000.

-Seed support is intended for projects that are less developed, including, but not limited to, strengthening emerging or prospective collaborations, planning for the development of a large-scale project, convening partners for a workshop, covering conference-related expenses, supporting the development of new curricula, testing experimental methods, or exploring innovative uses of technology.
+Funds can be used for a variety of endeavors, including, but not limited to, collecting and/or analyzing data, strengthening emerging or prospective collaborations, planning for the development of larger-scale projects, convening partners for a workshop, covering conference-related expenses, supporting the development of new curricula, testing experimental methods, or exploring innovative uses of technology.

-The Mansueto Institute will support the following project expenses in-kind: research assistant compensation and supervision, event and travel budget, data and equipment purchasing, and communications and marketing resources.
+The Mansueto Institute will support the following project expenses in-kind: research assistant management, event and travel logistics, data and equipment purchasing, and communications and marketing resources.
 Funded proposals also have access to event and co-working space at the Mansueto Institute on the University of Chicago campus.

 Criteria